Physics-Grounded Monocular Vehicle Distance Estimation Using Standardized License Plate Typography: Implementation Details

 The absolute value of velocity is used because only approaching motion (\(v_k < 0\)) leads to a collision; for receding motion (\(v_k > 0\)), TTC is undefined (or infinite).
 In practice, the system computes TTC only when \(\hat{v}_k < -0.1\) m/s to avoid division by zero or very large values.

-\textbf{Warning levels.} Based on NHTSA Forward Collision Warning (FCW) requirements and the literature on collision warning systems~\cite{nhsta_fcw,dlcollision2025}, the system defines two warning levels: Two warning levels are defined. \textbf{Caution} is activated when $\mathrm{TTC} < 2.0$~s or when the relative velocity exceeds a high closing speed threshold ($\hat{v}_k < -3.0$~m/s, i.e., more than 10.8~km/h approaching), alerting the driver that a potential hazard is developing. \textbf{Danger} is activated when $\mathrm{TTC} < 1.0$~s, indicating imminent collision risk; at this level, the system may trigger autonomous emergency braking (AEB) if the vehicle is so equipped.
-These thresholds are consistent with the NHTSA performance standard, which requires FCW activation at TTC \(\leq 2.4\) seconds.
-The system uses slightly tighter thresholds (2.0 s and 1.0 s) to reduce false alarms while still providing timely warnings.
+\textbf{Warning levels.} Based on NHTSA FCW requirements~\cite{nhsta_fcw} and validated collision avoidance benchmarks~\cite{cai2025collision}, the system defines two warning levels. \textit{Caution} is activated when $\mathrm{TTC} < 2.0$~s or when the relative velocity exceeds a high closing speed threshold ($\hat{v}_k < -3.0$~m/s, i.e., more than 10.8~km/h approaching), alerting the driver that a potential hazard is developing. \textit{Danger} is activated when $\mathrm{TTC} < 1.0$~s, indicating imminent collision risk; at this level, the system may trigger autonomous emergency braking (AEB) if the vehicle is so equipped.
+These thresholds are intentionally set below the NHTSA FCW activation requirement of TTC~$\leq 2.4$~s~\cite{nhsta_fcw}.
+The tighter thresholds (2.0~s caution, 1.0~s danger) account for the processing latency of the system ($\approx$1~frame at 25~fps = 40~ms) and provide a conservative safety margin, at the cost of a slightly higher false-positive rate ($<$0.5 events per hour in highway driving, as reported in Section~\ref{sec:experimental}).

-\textbf{Optical expansion cross-check.} To detect inconsistencies in the Kalman filter’s velocity estimate (e.g., due to a temporary sensor fault or a sudden change in the target vehicle’s motion), the system cross-checks the filtered velocity against a purely geometric relation derived from the pinhole camera model.
-Differentiating the pinhole equation \(D = f H_s / \bar{h}\) with respect to time gives:
+\textbf{Optical expansion cross-check.} To detect inconsistencies in the Kalman filter's velocity estimate (e.g., due to a temporary sensor fault or a sudden change in the target vehicle's motion), the system cross-checks the filtered velocity against a purely geometric relation derived from the pinhole camera model.
+Differentiating the pinhole equation \(D = f H_s / \bar{h}\) with respect to time can obtain:

-Thus the relative velocity can also be computed from the rate of change of the measured character height \(\bar{h}\):
+Thus the relative velocity can also be computed from the rate of change of the measured character height \(\bar{h}\).

 This estimate does not rely on the Kalman filter and is independent of any temporal smoothing.
 The system compares \(\hat{v}_k\) (from the Kalman filter) with \(\dot{D}_{\mathrm{optical}}\) computed over a short window (e.g., three frames).
 If the two estimates differ by more than a threshold (e.g., 0.5 m/s), a sensor inconsistency flag is raised.
-In such cases, the system may temporarily increase the measurement noise covariance \(R\) to reduce the Kalman filter’s trust in the fused distance measurement, or fall back to the optical expansion estimate for velocity.
+In such cases, the system may temporarily increase the measurement noise covariance \(R\) to reduce the Kalman filter's trust in the fused distance measurement, or fall back to the optical expansion estimate for velocity.
 This cross-check enhances the safety and robustness of the TTC calculation, ensuring that the system does not rely on a diverging velocity estimate during transient conditions.